empathictech/avalon-iron-bot/README.md

 # Avalon Iron Bot

-Python app that automates the process of reserving a gym time slot at https://www.avalonaccess.com/ (Avalon Bay Communities resident portal).
+Python app that automates the process of reserving a gym time slot at [Avalon Bay](https://www.avalonaccess.com/)

 This app was created, tested, and used in Spring of 2021.
-If/when Avalon Bay updates their website(s) there is no gaurantee the app will continue to work.
+If/when Avalon Bay updates their website there is no gaurantee the app will continue to work.

 ## Getting started